Drop-ins and appointments

 Not sure where to start or what to do after graduation?
 Need help with job hunting, applications or interview practice?
 Want your CV checked by a careers professional?

-At KBS, you have access to professional careers advice and guidance from Irena Jennings and Sophie Davis, who are both qualified and experienced careers practitioners.
+At KBS, you have access to professional careers advice and guidance from Irena Jennings, who is also a qualified and experienced careers adviser.
 This is in addition to all the help and support from our colleagues in the Careers and Employability Service.
 Moreover, you are supported not only during your studies, but also for 3 years after your graduation.

 Simply drop in during office hours for quick queries or book a personal appointment.
 All appointments are confidential and private.

 - Appointments: available via this link: http://bit.ly/kbsappointments (updated on Fridays).

 Also via Skype irenajennings1, using the same link.

 KBS: Medway (Sail & Colour Loft, Historic Dockyard)